AguaClara/SWOT/Juan_logbook.md

 ### Done
 1. Meeting with Monroe, Clare, Zoe, and Fletcher.
 Discussed the structure of the textbook, design challenges, and work for this summer.
 Textbook is top priority.
 I am to continue working on the summary sheets, which are being renamed to `Design` since that is the role that they occupy within the textbook.
 2. Finish standardizing the images for control volume vs streamline notation (arrows vs dotted lines).
 Red lines imply energy/bernoulli, black is just reference.
+3. Rename all chapter number folders, get rid of numbering in design sheets
+4. Add new chapters
+      - Disinfection
+      - Public Health
+      - Energy Dissipation and Velocity Gradients
+5. change all velocities to small $\bar v$ instead of $V$ in the entire textbook, both mine and Monroe's files push up to master send email

 ### To Do